 On November 13th Jeff Bezos announced Amazon’s HQ2 is coming to the National Landing.
 The location choice: Northern Virginia.

 But why Northern Virginia?
-And, how might this impact the housing market in Fairfax and surrounding Northern Virginia counties in 2019 and beyond?
+And, how will this impact the Fairfax County housing market and home values in surrounding counties in 2019 and beyond?

 Growth in Business and Economy in Northern, VA